MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/information-support.md

 title: Information & support for Azure Information Protection - AIP
 description: Resources for administrators, which include information about new releases, support options, and how to contact Microsoft to report a problem.
-author: cabailey
+author: mlottner
-ms.author: cabailey
+ms.author: mlottner
-manager: barbkess
+manager: rkarlin
-ms.date: 11/30/2019
+ms.date: 1/06/2020
 ms.topic: conceptual
 ms.collection: M365-security-compliance
 ms.service: information-protection